Geizerjin/android/README.md

 To initialize your local repository using the BeanStalk trees, use a command like this:

+repo init -u git://github.com/Geizerjin/android.git -b cm-11.0

-repo init -u git://github.com/Geizerjin/android.git -b slim
+repo init --reference=~/beanstalk -u git://github.com/Geizerjin/android.git -b cm-11.0

 Then to sync up: